 Clinical Medicine

-This is the only clinical department in NEKKEN, which does clinical practices in Nagasaki University Hospital.
-We conduct a wide range of multi-disciplinary studies bridging our strength of clinical epidemiology to laboratory-based microbiology and immunology both in-and outside Japan.
-Our main research interests are respiratory infectious diseases, acute undifferentiated febrile illness, tuberculosis (TB) and HIV/AIDS.
-Specific research topics are as described below:
+This is the only clinical department in NEKKEN that engages in clinical practices in the Department of Infectious Diseases at Nagasaki University Hospital.
+We conduct a wide range of multi-disciplinary studies that bridge our strengths in clinical epidemiology with laborator y-based microbiology and immunology, both within and outside Japan.
+Our main research interests include respiratory infectious diseases, acute undifferentiated febrile illness, tuberculosis(TB), HIV/AIDS and others as described below:

 Members